Education in Malawi

 - Removing barriers to girls' education for improved retention in upper primary grades.

 - Performance-based school improvement grants for improving promotion and retention.
-The objective of the component is to pilot the feasibility of improving promotion rates through addressing the inefficiencies of repetition and dropout in the primary education system.
+The objective is to pilot the feasibility of improving promotion rates through addressing the inefficiencies of repetition and dropout in the primary education system.

 - Improving equity for the most disadvantaged, including girls.
-This component aims to help reduce primary completion rate ratios in eight of the most disadvantaged districts in Malawi.
+This component aims to help reduce pupil classroom ratios in eight of the most disadvantaged districts in Malawi.
 It will also support the construction of classrooms, latrine blocks, and water points.
 All new school facilities will be constructed to ensure proper access for children with disabilities.
+The project will also train communities/local artisans in classroom construction and management to encourage local ownership and involvement.

 - Improving learning outcomes, accountability, and cost- effectiveness at school level.
 This component will pilot cost-effective interventions targeting teachers and headmasters on how to improve classroom management in a resource constrained environment.